ranjodh-kaur/M_A_D-Mobile-Application-and-Development/Batch 2021-2025/2104577/Practical1.md

-# To Study the design aspects of development enviromnent like android,IOS
+# Practical 1: To study design aspects of development enviornment like android, iOS.

 ## Android Development Environment